 Follow the manufacturer’s recommendations as to whether you need a primer.
 Unpainted block or stucco surfaces require different preparation as opposed to bare wood or previously painted surfaces.
 The elastomeric coating you choose needs to be specifically designed for the surface that requires painting.
 There are different formulations for different surfaces.
 Elastomeric coatings do not penetrate far below the surface of what you are painting, which makes the application of a good primer coat important.

-Again, reading and following the manufacturer’s instructions on application is critical to the outcome of the job.
-Wet film thickness and dry film thickness are usually a good indicator of the quality of your work.
+Again, reading and following the manufacturer’s instructions on the application is critical to the outcome of the job.
+Wet film thickness and dry film thickness are usually good indicators of the quality of your work.
 Following the recommended values of each item is important, as it can affect the performance and lifespan of the product.
 Multiple coats are a better choice over a single thick coat to ensure even coverage.
 Thick coats tend to sag and look lumpy.

 Get to areas around pipes, windows, and electrical boxes with a brush.
 Use a thick nap roller in an overlapping ‘V’ pattern in the ‘field’ or large flat surfaces.
-You can use airless sprayers, but they require a lot more equipment, special size spray tips, and more training than most DIY homeowners have.
+You can use airless sprayers, but they require a lot more equipment, special-size spray tips, and more training than most DIY homeowners have.

 Professional Painting Services